ky194/FED_MokeSell_website/README.md

 ## Credits
 Product pictures are taken from Carousell & Shopee.
-Avatar pictures were taken from Storyset.
+Stock pictures were taken from Storyset & Flaticon.

 ### Content